The Right Thing to Do

 Always verify output with the latest edition of official style manuals.

-NoodleBib Express and EasyBib were the most accurate of eight open source citation generators tested in 2011 by H. F. Chang, Oklahoma State University Library.
-DocsCite was not included in the study.
+- NoodleBib Express was among the most accurate of free builders tested in 2011 by H. F. Chang, Oklahoma State University Library

 UHCL Writing Center